amplitude/amplitude-docs/content/collections/data-tables/en/data-tables-multi-dimensional-analysis.md

 You can click **Filter** to select which property values you want to keep or hide in the table.

-You can also add an ad hoc filter for in-line events or metrics.
+You can also add an ad-hoc filter for in-line events or metrics.
 To do so, click the three dots from the event or metric header and select “Add Filter.”
 This lets you apply filters *on top* of your events or metrics.
 Once applied, you can see the filters you applied by hovering over the **Filter** icon.

-* Session-based and attribute-based metrics aren't supported, and
-* display options *Relative % for totals* nor *Data bars in cells* aren't visible.
+Display options *Relative % for totals* nor *Data bars in cells* aren't visible.

 ![display_options.jpeg](/docs/output/img/data-tables/display-options-jpeg.jpeg)